 Moving freight from ports, to our stores, and to our customers in the safest, most efficient manner possible is a daily goal at The Home Depot.

-Michelle Livingstone, The Home Depot’s vice present of transportation, recently sat down with DC Velocity to talk about how sustainability and moving freight go hand-in-hand.
+Michelle Livingstone, The Home Depot’s vice president of transportation, recently sat down with DC Velocity to talk about how sustainability and moving freight go hand-in-hand.

 Q: Can you describe the steps Home Depot has taken to cut its carbon footprint through more effective transport management?
 And how have you been able to measure your improvements?